elpbatista/falkland-bycatch-riskscape/docs/publishing_checklist.md

 - Rewrite the root `README.md` for the reusable workflow/template audience.
 - Prune stale docs and keep only the current public documentation set.
 - Add BSD-3-Clause license for code reuse with non-endorsement protection.
-- Add `CITATION.cff` with provisional repository citation metadata.
+- Add `CITATION.cff` with repository/software DOI metadata.
 - Expand `pyproject.toml` with package metadata and dependency groups.
 - Retire obsolete `config.run.yaml`; use `config.yaml` plus `.env` as the current public configuration model.